imjihuan/fuego/docs/rst_src/Architecture.rst

 =========================
 Pre-packaged tests
 =========================

-Fuego contains over 100 pre-packages tests, ready for you to start testing with these tests "out-of-the-box".
+Fuego contains over 100 pre-packaged tests, ready for you to start testing "out-of-the-box".
 There are tests of individual programs or features, such as 'iputils' or 'pmqtest', as well as several benchmarks in the areas of CPU performance, networking, graphics, and realtime.
-Fuego also incluse some full test suites, like LTP (Linux Test Project).
-Finally, Fuego includes a set of selftest tests, to validate board operation or core Fuego functionality.
+Fuego also includes some full test suites, like LTP (Linux Test Project).
+Finally, Fuego includes a set of selftests, to validate board operation or core Fuego functionality.

 =========================
 Abstraction scripts